Welcome to dogs in translation

 Lucy Parkes - Dog Trainer Norwich and Dog Trainer Norfolk, UK

-Hi, my name is Lucy Parkes and I’m a Highly Recommended Dog Listener affiliated with the world-renowned author and Amichien Dog Listener – Jan Fennell.
-I’ve been using Jan’s kind, positive and holistic approach to living and working with dogs for around 16 years now (read my story here) and I’ve worked with thousands of dogs and owners in Norwich, Norfolk and the surrounding counties to help resolve problem behaviour, ranging from excessive pulling on the lead and general lack of cooperation through to aggression towards other dogs, aggression towards peopleseparation anxiety and other serious behavioural issues.
+I’ve been a professional Dog Listener for over 17 years now, sharing Jan Fennell’s incredibly effective, kind, positive and holistic approach to living and working with dogs with people in and around Norwich and Norfolk (read my story here) I’ve worked with thousands of dogs and their humans all over East Anglia to help resolve problem behaviour ranging from excessive pulling on the lead and general lack of cooperation, through to reactivity and aggression towards other dogs, people and other animals, separation anxiety and other serious behavioural issues.

 “BENEATH EVERY BEHAVIOUR THERE IS A FEELING.
 AND BENEATH EACH FEELING IS A NEED.
 AND WHEN WE MEET THAT NEED RATHER THAN FOCUS ON THE BEHAVIOUR, WE BEGIN TO DEAL WITH THE CAUSE NOT THE SYMPTOM” – ASHLEIGH WARNER, HOLISTIC FAMILY PSYCHOLOGIST